 The end result of applying to law school is–obviously, some might say–attending once you’ve been admitted.
 However, for some applicants, for a variety of reasons, this isn’t possible.
 They may have every intention of attending, but things come up.
 It could be anything: A once-in-a-lifetime internship in a foreign country, the opportunity to take on a unique one- or two-year assignment, an unforeseen family or personal emergency.
 In that case, students are put in the unenviable position of having to turn away from what they’ve just spent (in some cases, years) striving for.
 However, many schools provide an option for students in just these situations that make swallowing that pill a little less bitter: They offer the option of a deferral.

-What exactly is deferring?
 It is a process by which accepted law school applicants can delay matriculation to a law school for a year or longer, without having to reapply when they are ready to begin taking courses.
-By deferring admission to a law school, applicants effectively accept the admissions offer, delay their first year of classes, and guarantee that their space is held for them until the following year.
+By deferring admission to a law school, applicants effectively accept the admissions offer.
+The law school will delay their first year of classes and guarantee they have a space until the following year.

 Let’s break the deferral process down.

 - You must be accepted for admission at the law school in question.
 Note: your admissions offer must still be valid at the time of your deferment request.
 For example, if the deposit deadline to hold your seat passes and you have neither paid the deposit nor made a deferment request, the option to defer or even enroll is typically no longer valid.

 - While holding a valid admission offer from the school, make a formal written request for deferment to the school’s admissions office.
 This request must include a valid reason for deferment.
 Some reasons might be sickness, personal issues, employment commitments, delays to a degree currently in progress, or financial constraints.
 IMPORTANT: The information required in this request and the forms that you must fill out vary from school to school.
 So it is advisable that you contact the school directly and obtain the information specifically from each school’s admissions office.